Abbey104: Transmission

-The main frequency for Abbey104 is on 104.7 MHz FM and emits 25 watts from a transmitter located at The Gryphon School, Sherborne.
-A STL is used to communicate between the studio in Coombe, to the transmitter site.
+The main frequency for Abbey104 is on 104.7 MHz FM and emits 25 watts from a transmitter located at [Sherborne Golf Club], Sherborne.
+A STL is used to communicate between the studio at 118 Yeovil Road, Sherborne, to the transmitter site.
 The station broadcast range is approximately 12-15 mile radius around Sherborne.
 This includes Wincanton to the north and Cerne Abbas to the south, towards Martock to the west and Shaftesbury to the east.